 This procedure is primarily designed for those who are already in practice as independent barristers.
 If you are in a different situation, please feel free to adapt your application accordingly, and to discuss your position with us.

 We are committed to equal opportunities and to promoting diversity within the profession.
 You will be asked to complete and Equal Opportunities monitoring form.
 This does not form part of your application, and is generally not seen by those who make the decisions about your application.

 If you would like to discuss any aspect of your application or potential application, or if you want to know more about St Philips, please contact the Chairman of our Recruitment Committee, Matthew Weaver, on 0121 246 7000 (or email@example.com).
-If he is not available, please contact our Chief Clerk, Joe Wilson or his PA, Juliette Print, on 0121 246 7000.
+If he is not available, please contact our Director of Clerking, Joe Wilson or Head of HR & Administration, Juliette Print, on 0121 246 7000.